 Some mothers who have a cesarean know before becoming pregnant again that next time they want to plan a VBAC.
 Other mothers are sure they want a repeat operation.
 For some mothers the decision is sometimes difficult to make.
 Each woman is different and has the right to decide for herself based on the best evidence, her prior birth experience, and what medical care and support is available to her to make the decision that feels best for her and her family.

 VBAC is a safe alternative to a routine repeat cesarean.
 If you have a healthy pregnancy, have a low horizontal scar on the uterus and go into labor on your own at term you have about a 70% to 75% chance that you and your baby will have a safe normal birth.
-Many hospitals and care providers no longer support women who want to plan a VBAC, not because it is not safe, but because of fear of a malpractice suit.
+Many hospitals and care providers do not support women who want to plan a VBAC, not because it is not safe, but because of fear of a malpractice suit.
 Many hospitals feel it is too expensive to keep a full surgical team and anesthesia on stand-by, “immediately available” as recommended by the American College of Obstetricians and Gynecologists guidelines for VBAC.
 The National Institutes of Health states that this recommendation is not based on high quality evidence.

 Not all hospitals can provide an “immediate” cesarean, but most can provide one in 30 minutes or less.
 The American Academy of Family Physicians (AAFP) and the Society of Obstetricians and Gynaecologists of Canada (SOGC) disagree with the “immediately” available recommendations.
 The AAFP states that health outcomes are not improved for mothers or babies when women labor in a facility that can perform an “immediate” cesarean.